Macadamia

 The pruning season starts in July

 At Culpan, the macadamia pruning season begins in July.
 The timing is no coincidence: it responds to the tree's cycle and to the climate of the Santiaguito volcano foothills, where rainfall and altitude set the rhythm of the crop.
+By July the tree has already gone through its main flowering and is preparing for the next phase of the year, which makes it receptive to intervention without affecting the development of the maturing nut.

 Healthy, well-lit and productive trees